cc5212/2019-reddit-comments/README.md

 The dataset we used can be found on the following link https://files.pushshift.io/reddit/comments/, where the comments are stored as a JSON Object.
 With the original BZIP2 compression its size is 1 786 140 247 bytes and once descompressed 10 994 516 204 bytes.

-The data contains, according to the uploader, 19 044 534 JSON Objects, each object having the following structure as show on Image 1
+The data contains, according to the uploader, 19 044 534 JSON Objects, each object having the following structure as it is shown on Image 1

 **Image 1**: